standard-for-public-code/standard-for-public-code/criteria/open-licenses.md

 * All code and documentation MUST be published under a license that allows it to be freely reusable, changeable and redistributable
 * Software source code this MUST be licensed under an [OSI-approved open source license](https://opensource.org/licenses/category)
 * All code MUST be published with a license
-* All source code files in a code base SHOULD include a license header
+* All source code files in the codebase SHOULD include a license header
 * Codebases MAY have multiple licenses for different types of code and documentation
 * Documentation MAY be published under [Creative Commons licenses ](https://creativecommons.org/licenses/) that are NOT 'no derivatives' or 'non-commercial'